After 10 years as a private company, the innovative ridesharing business Uber Technologies went public on May 10.

 With an implied market capitalization of $79 billion, Uber boasted a larger valuation than DowDuPont, US Bancorp, Charter Communications, Morgan Stanley, Gilead Sciences, Caterpillar and Blackrock.
 That’s more than twice the size of Target.

 While the timing of Uber’s initial public offering (IPO) was admittedly poor (it closely followed the IPO of ridesharing rival Lyft and came on the heels of escalating US-China trade war tensions), it was still the most highly anticipated IPO since Facebook in May 2012.

 Why?
 Because Uber has become a household name.
 It offers an incredible service at a reasonable price and a great story as the disruptor of the entire transportation and logistics market.
-But is it a good investment?
+But, if you’re someone looking to get involved with online stock trading – or even are interested in breaking into the world of the stock market – is it a good investment?

 Here’s an interesting fact uncovered in a couple of Bloomberg articles: In late 2015, Uber held a private fundraising round at a valuation of $62.5 billion or $48.77 per share.
 Company leaders used the additional funds to further invest in the business, grow market share, and expand into new verticals (food delivery, scooters, aviation, etc.).
 Valuation expanded as a result.

 But this year, the IPO price of Uber was $45 per share, compared with $48.77 in 2015.
 How did that happen?

 A company’s market capitalization (calculated as total shares outstanding multiplied by share price) can go up, even if the stock price goes down.
 The trick is that the company issues more shares, which is exactly what Uber has done.